PBRjr/obsidian-eberron-notes/Campaign Notes/Story/Sessions/Session 16 recap.md

 - Geralt experienced another legacy stone vision
 	- Was left at 1hp and with the poisoned condition.

-They got loaded onto a freight car thanks to Brother Tiron
+They got loaded onto a freight car thanks to Brother Tiron (gnome)
 - He covered Lox in syrup and wrote "fat bastard" on his face, then had the party deposit him in a box with chicken feathers, after he was high on dreamlily
 - the train takes off to Wroat